multipath-tcp/mptcp-vagrant/README.md

 When vagrant is installed, you need to install the vagrant-trigger plugin:

+vagrant plugin install vagrant-triggers

 You also need to have root access via sudo so the script can add NAT rules.
-Currently only Linux hosts with iptables are supported.
+Currently Linux and Mac OS X hosts are supported.

 Using it
 ========